aryamohammadi/UCRHousing/README.md

-# UCR Housing Platform
+# DormDuos

-A web application for UC Riverside students to find and post housing listings near campus.
-Built as a community platform where students can connect directly with landlords and property owners.
+A housing and roommate platform for UC Riverside students.
+Find housing, connect with roommates, and discover your perfect living situation near campus.

 ## What This Is

-This is basically a housing board for UCR students.
-Think of it like Craigslist but specifically for student housing around campus.
-Students can browse available places to rent, and landlords can post their properties.
+DormDuos is your go-to platform for UCR student housing and roommate connections.
+We make it easy to find available rentals and connect with potential roommates who share your lifestyle and preferences.

+**Current Features**: Browse and post housing listings with detailed filters **Coming Soon**: Built-in roommate matching and communication tools

-**Important**: This platform just connects people - we don't verify landlords or guarantee anything.
-Always do your own research and meet in person before making any commitments.
+**Important**: This platform connects people in the community - we don't verify landlords or guarantee housing quality.
+Always do your research and meet in person before making commitments.

+## Roommate Search Available Now!

+🎯 **Looking for roommates right now?** Join HighlanderHousing's Discord community at https://discord.gg/gqCQDXz4rg

+Our full roommate matching feature will be integrated into the website soon!

 ## Tech Stack